bps-github7/Class_Generator/documentation/inline_specification.md

 In all cases:

-* ':' <colon> seperates classname, attributes, methods and optional arguments.
+* ':' <colon> seperates classname, attributes, mAthods and optional arguments.

 * ',' <comma>
     seperates the members of an individual classes' fields, or the members of each family in a multiple inline.

-* '/' <forward-slash> seperates the different families of members in a multi class spec the comma is needed to seperate ClassA's attributes and methods from ClassB's
+* '/' <forward-slash> seperates the different families of members in a multi class spec.
+The comma is needed to seperate ClassA's attributes and methods from ClassB's

 * '>' <rightward-anglebracket> denotes an inheritance relationship between the first operand and the second- in the case of the above example.
         ClassA is ClassB's parent and inherits its attributes and methods (configurable ***)

-* '<p:()>' <packaging-syntax> this is how we differentiate file inlines from packaging inlines.
+* '<p:()>' <packaging-syntax> this is how we differentiate file inlines from packaging inlines. learn about the packaging inline [here](##Packaging-Inline-Syntax)

-* 'file_identifier(parents) (packages)' <extension> include either parenthesized text block to specify who the files parents are and where it should be generated.
+* 'file_identifier(parents) (packages)' <extension> include either parenthesized text block to specify who the files parents are and where it should be generated (the package(s)).

 # Extensions